Full Form of NBFC – Non-Banking Financial Companies

 - NBFC plays a significant role in building the nation and financial inclusion as it provides funds/Loans to those sections of the unbanked society, especially small enterprises.

-- It is a major source of funding for new start-ups and entrepreneurs, especially where the government focuses on the promotion of entrepreneurship so that the job seekers can be replaced with the job creators.
+- It is a major source of funding for new start-ups and entrepreneurs, especially where the government focuses on promoting entrepreneurship so one can replace those job seekers with job creators.

-- They play a pivotal role in infrastructure development, generation of employment, transport development, creation of wealth opportunities, providing financial support to the financially weak sections of society, etc.
+- They play a pivotal role in infrastructure development, employment generation, transport development, creation of wealth opportunities, financial support to the financially vulnerable sections of society, etc.

 History

-Officially Non-Banking Financial Companies are classified under the Dodd-Frank Wall Street Reform and Consumer Protection Act 2010, which is the financial reform legislation that was passed in the year 2010 in response to the financial crisis that occurred in 2008.
-As per the act, NBFC’s are the companies that are predominantly engaged in the financial activities in case their more than 85% consolidated assets or annual gross revenues are of financial nature.
-By this, a wide range of companies came into this category, which offers services like that of the banks like Mortgage lending companies, Insurance companies, private equity funds, Investment banks, money market funds, hedge funds, peer-to-peer lenders, etc.
+Officially, non-banking financial companies classify under the Dodd-Frank Wall Street Reform and Consumer Protection Act 2010, which is the financial reform legislation passed in 2010 in response to the financial crisis that occurred in 2008.
+As per the act, NBFC loans come from companies that predominantly engage in financial activities in case their more than 85% consolidated assets or annual gross revenues are financial.
+Therefore, a wide range of companies came into this category, which offers services like that of the banks like Mortgage lending companies, insurance companies, private equity funds, Investment banks, money market funds, hedge funds, peer-to-peer lenders, etc.

 Objectives

-The various objectives of Non-Banking Financial Companies are:
+The various objectives of non-banking financial companies or NBFC companies are:

-- The NBFCs have the objective of creating more job opportunities in the country by lending loans to private industries and SMEs, thereby increasing business, which raises the demand for manpower creating employment.
+- The NBFCs aim to create more job opportunities in the country by lending loans to private industries and SMEs, increasing business, raising the workforce's demand, and creating employment.

-- They also help in mobilizing funds by the rotation of resources, distribution of assets, and income regulation, thereby shaping economic development.
+- They also help mobilize funds by the rotation of resources, distribution of assets, and income regulation, thereby shaping economic development.

-- It is to strengthen the financial market as it provides funds to the small-sized enterprises which fulfill their liquidity requirements of NBFCs.
+- It strengthens the financial market by providing funds to small-sized enterprises that fulfill the liquidity requirements of NBFCs.

 Types of NBFC

-- Deposit Accepting: These are the NBFC’s which accept deposits from the public, including companies like loan companies, investment companies, asset finance companies, etc.
+- Deposit Accepting: These are the NBFCs that accept deposits from the public, including companies like loan companies, investment companies, asset finance companies, etc.

-- Non-deposit Accepting: These are the NBFC’s which do not accept deposits from the public, and it is allowed only to lend the money to the public and take the repayment against such loans.
+- Non-deposit Accepting: These are the NBFCs that do not accept deposits from the public, and it is allowed only to lend the money to the public and take the repayment against such loans.

-- Providing loans/advances to the businesses and other persons.
+- Providing loans/advances to businesses and other persons.

-- Acquisition of various types of securities such as shares, debentures, bonds, stocks, etc., issued by the government authorities or local authorities or any other type of marketable securities.
+- Acquisition of various types of securities, such as shares, debentures, bonds, stocks, etc., issued by government authorities, local authorities, or any other type of marketable securities.

-- Offering various other services to its customers apart from giving loans like currency exchange, underwriting, money market instruments, retirement planning, merger activities, etc.
+- It offers various other services to its customers besides giving loans like currency exchange, underwriting, money market instruments, retirement planning, merger activities, etc.

-There are various examples of Non-Banking Financial Companies in the present world.
-Fidelity Investments, a multinational financial service company based in Boston, Massachusetts, is an example of the Non-Banking Financial Companies, one of the world-level companies’ largest asset managers.
-It provides fund distribution, retirement services, investment advice, cryptocurrency, insurance facilities, manages different mutual funds, and operates a brokerage firm.
-All the other companies like Mortgage lenders, Insurance companies, private equity funds, Investment banks, money market funds, hedge funds, P2P lenders, etc. are examples of the NBFC.
+Fidelity Investments, a multinational financial service company based in Boston, Massachusetts, is an example of a non-banking financial company, one of the world's largest asset managers.
+It provides fund distribution, retirement services, investment advice, cryptocurrency, and insurance facilities, manages mutual funds, and operates a brokerage firm.
+All the other companies, like mortgage lenders, insurance companies, private equity funds, investment banks, money market funds, hedge funds, P2P lenders, etc., are examples of the NBFC.

 Advantages